Last updated on May 7th, 2026

 Where to stay in Moab, Utah

-Bright & Charming Home Right in Town (1 bedroom, 1 bath): This cabin has high cathedral ceilings, tons of windows, a washer and dryer, and patio, making it a great place to relax after long days of exploring.
+Bright & Charming Home Right in Town (1 bedroom, 1 bath): This cabin has high cathedral ceilings, tons of windows, a washer and dryer, and patio, making it a great place to relax after long days in the national parks.

 Devils Garden Campground

 Devils Garden is the only campground in Arches National Park.
-The sites are reservable from March 1 to October 31 (the reservations open 6 months in advance) and are usually full every night during the high season.
+The sites are reservable from March 1 to October 31 (the reservations open 6 months in advance).
+They are usually full every night during the high season.
 Between November and February the campground is first-come, first-served.

-There are 51 sites, which cost $25 per night and do not offer any water or electrical hookups, but do have drinking water, picnic tables, grills, and flush toilets.
+There are 51 sites, which cost $25 per night and do not offer any water or electrical hookups.
+But they do have drinking water, picnic tables, grills, and flush toilets.
 You can reserve your site on the Recreation.gov website.

 Kayenta Campground